Dimethyl sulfoxide: Alternative medicine

-DMSO's popularity as an alternative medicine is stated to stem from a March 1980 60 Minutes documentary "The Riddle of DMSO" and April 1980 Time magazine article covering the treatments of ardent DMSO advocate Dr. Stanley Jacob beginning in the 1960s.
+DMSO's popularity as an alternative medicine is stated to stem from a March 1980 60 Minutes report, "The Riddle of DMSO", and an April 1980 Time magazine article reporting the treatments of Stanley Jacob beginning in the 1960s.

 The use of DMSO as an alternative treatment for cancer is of particular concern, as it has been shown to interfere with a variety of chemotherapy drugs, including cisplatin, carboplatin, and oxaliplatin.
-There is insufficient evidence to support the hypothesis that DMSO has any effect, and most sources agree that its history of side effects when tested warrants caution when using it as a dietary supplement, for which it is marketed heavily with the usual disclaimer.
+There is insufficient evidence to support the hypothesis that DMSO has any beneficial effect, and most sources agree that its history of side effects when tested warrants caution when using it as a dietary supplement, for which it is marketed heavily with the usual disclaimer.
 DMSO is an ingredient in some products listed by the U.S. FDA as fake cancer cures and the FDA has had a running battle with distributors.
 One such distributor is Mildred Miller, who promoted DMSO for a variety of disorders and was consequently convicted of Medicare fraud.